TABLE OF CONTENTS

 Select a question to begin.

 If the question(s) are graded automatically you will see the students' scores for each question.
 Select a question's Feedback button to add feedback specific to the student's response.
-Use the Record Feedback option to add a video or audio recording of your feedback.
+Use the Record Audio and Video Feedback option to add a video or audio recording of your feedback.
 Students can watch or listen to your feedback alongside any text you include.

 If the question(s) are not graded automatically, you may enter a score in the question's grade pill.
 Select a question's Feedback button to add feedback specific to the student's response.
-Use the Record Feedback option to add a video or audio recording of your feedback.
+Use the Record Audio and Video Feedback option to add a video or audio recording of your feedback.
 Students can watch or listen to your feedback alongside any text you include.

 Once you have finished grading, you may move on to the next question by selecting it from the Questions panel or by clicking on the Previous Question and Next Question options at the top of the page.